Page Headers - Gayther Original (200px)

 Community Image - About Community

-A community focused on improving the rights and protection within the law for people on both the sexuality scale and/or gender spectrum, with exceptional and brave advocates and pioneers fighting for centuries for equality.
 Though equality has been improving around the world, there is still a long way to go.
-With over 20 countries still criminalising same-sex relationships, over 160 still not allowing same-sex marriages or unions and worse, 12 countries still impose the death penalty for same-sex prosecutions, the fight goes on.
+With 67 countries still criminalising same-sex relationships, 169 still not allowing same-sex marriages and worse, 10 countries still imposing the death penalty for same-sex prosecutions, the fight goes on.

 LGBTQIA+ stands for inclusivity, including everyone and excluding no one.
 To educate, not indoctrinate, and ensure that everyone, everywhere globally, is treated the same, with equal rights and protection under the law, without persecution due to a person’s gender or sexual identity.